 The moment I got out of debt, I began my quest to learn how to create passive income with no money to my name.
 I started reading every book I could get my hands on and listening to podcasts.
 I learned that passive income is what sets the wealthy apart from the rest of us.

 Warren Buffett said it best when he said, “if you don’t find a way to make money while you sleep you will work until you die.”

 Being wealthy is not my primary goal, but I also don’t want to work until I die.
 I don’t want to rely on my employer for all of my income because they could go out of business, or I could lose my ability to work.

 Today, I have created several passive income streams, including real estate, investment income, and my blog, and I earn thousands of dollars per month from my passive income streams.
 If your willing to put in the time, as I did, you too can create passive income without much money.

-How to Build Passive Income With No Money
+How to Build Passive Income

 When you learn how to generate passive income, you have more financial security than a job alone can provide.
 If you’re living paycheck to paycheck, like I did, you’re probably wondering how you could ever get started building passive income streams.

 Even if you don’t have money to spare, you can still create passive income streams; you’ll have to put more time into doing so.
 Perhaps you have more money than time, these 13 things that you can do to create multiple income streams might be more helpful.

 If you like the idea of creating passive income, early retirement, building wealth, and having a more secure future, then here are three strategies to consider:

 1. Real Estate